Welcome to the website of the

 7ECM at a GlanceThe quadrennial Congress of the European Mathematical Society is organized by the German Mathematical Society (DMV), the International Association of Applied Mathematics and Mechanics (GAMM), the Research Center Matheon, the Einstein Center ECMath and the Berlin Mathematical School (BMS).

-History Lectures: A dedidacted History Session with lectures on Leibniz, Lagrange, Euler and Weierstraß will highlight the mathematical development in Berlin.
+A dedicated History Session with lectures on Leibniz, Lagrange, Euler and Weierstraß will highlight the mathematical history in Berlin.

-We are looking to welcoming you in Berlin 2016!
+We are looking forward to welcoming you in Berlin in July!